You are here

 The following are some data points for the educator development, licensing and enforcement team.

-- presented 68 individuals to the state board for action against either a license or an application
+- presented 67 cases to the state board for action against either a license or an application

-*A majority of the remaining 3,878 were disqualified for licensure for any number of reasons, including a lack of qualifications, a wrong application submitted or requisite documentation never provided.
-In a few cases, some of these applications are still pending due to Enforcement investigation.
+*A majority of the remaining 5,000 were disqualified for licensure for any number of reasons, including a lack of qualifications or requisite documentation, enforcement disqualification or an incorrect application being submitted.
+A few of these applications remain pending due to ongoing enforcement investigation.

 Customer support representatives: